A convertible with the optional J-2 Rocket engine, this 1957 Oldsmobile Starfire Ninety-Eight is one truly desirable fifties car.

 1957 was also a big year of change for Chrysler and Ford who produced some spectacular automobiles hitting GM relatively hard.
 Oldsmobile ultimately suffered a 20% downturn on the year before despite holding their fifth place position in auto sales.

-Painted in its original Alcan White and Festival Red with black accent stripe and white power convertible top this 98 is very striking.
-Inside is the factory two-tone leather interior in red and white.
+Painted in its original Alcan White with black accent stripe this 98 is very striking.
+Inside is the factory two-tone leather interior in black and white.
 The front seat is powered which was also a standard feature of the convertible.

 The dash was revised for 1957 while maintaining the pod cluster for the instruments and there was plenty of chrome!